 In addition to GRB induced sterilization events, Dr Szostak completely ignores the remarkable fine tuning that is required to produce a planetary system that could sustain life for any length of time.

 Dr. Szostak entertains the possibility that lifeforms with fundamentally different chemistry may evolve and that our type of life might be the exception rather than the rule.
-This reasoning is flawed, as the latest research suggests that carbon-based chemistry in a water-based solvent is overwhelmingly more likely to sustain any biochemical system throughout the Universe.
-Ammonia has been suggested as an alternative solvent to water but there are some( possibly insurmountable) issues with it.
+This reasoning is flawed however, as the latest research suggests that carbon-based chemistry in a water-based solvent is overwhelmingly more likely to sustain any biochemical system throughout the Universe.
+Ammonia has been suggested as an alternative solvent to water but there are some(possibly insurmountable) issues with it.

 Summary: Dr Szostak’s introduction presents a gross oversimplification of the true likelihood of prebiotic chemistry becoming established on Earth and other planets.
 Szostak does concede that our planet could be unique but is unlikely to be.
 The emerging scientific data however supports the view that life will be rare or unique to the Earth.